mk-fg/pfsense-scripts/README.rst

 Scripts that are configurable can also have values that can be changed when copying script contents, usually at the very top.

+Any scripts installed that way will be stored in the pfSense config, and can be backed-up/restored along with all the other pfSense configuration parameters (e.g. through "Diagnostics - Backup/restore" in WebUI).

 Scripts
 -------

+Install these via "Filer" package, as described in the "Installation" section.

 iface_check_restart.sh
 ``````````````````````